ilepan91/spring-boot-crud/README.md

      - `DELETE /api/students/{studentId}:` Delete a student by ID

    **MVC CRUD**
-   - Login in created MySQL connection with correct credentials and go to File -> Open SQL scripts.
-Open: users_authorities.sql and student_directory.sql and execute both scripts.
+   - Login in created MySQL connection with correct credentials and go to `File -> Open SQL script`.
+Open: `users_authorities.sql` and `student_directory.sql` and execute both scripts.
    - Open _spring-boot-mvc-crud_ project in your IDE and run the _StudentsApplication.java_
    - You can also run it from the command line:
         - `cd spring-boot-mvc-crud/spring-boot-mvc-crud`